-Sensors are affixed on machine, inventory equipment and supply chain process tools.
-These sensors are connected via wireless network.
-The connected sensors collect data at real-time and with the help of edge computing devices that localize data and further send it to Fogwing cloud.
+Sensors are affixed on the machine, inventory equipment and supply chain process tools.
+These sensors are connected via a wireless network.
+The connected sensors collect data in real-time and with the help of edge computing devices that localize data and further send it to Fogwing cloud.
 In the Fogwing cloud, advanced digital data is converted to valuable insights with principles of data analytics and predictive maintenance.
 These insights are grouped under parameters pertaining to the manufacturing industry operations and is accessible by manufacturers on their Fogwing digital dashboard screen.

 Alerts through SMS, emails and web links are sent to customers based on data rules configured for better operational standards from time to time.
-Necessary automated actions can be trigger by setting commands on Fogwing IIoT Platform.
+Necessary automated actions can be trigger by setting commands on the Fogwing IIoT Platform.
 Uninterrupted real-time data is generated that keeps you informed on machinery in the industry and track operational efficiency.

 In conclusion, IIoT Platform is engineered to improve operational efficiency in the manufacturing industry.
 Fogwing IIoT Platform will easy the opportunity to implement and adopt automation to realize the Industry 4.0 revolution.
 Reaching echelons of success is a matter of time with Industry 4.0 and its exclusive features.